Core

 - __init__(project_name='test')

-Helper function to stage location and get filesystem information, and copy data over using a preferred API
+Helper function to perform the data copy over using a preferred API

 - dircrawl(filepath)